Voting Day is Monday, October 24, 2022

 When should I expect to receive my PIN in the mail?

-A. Individual PINs will be mailed to eligible electors so that they are received approximately three (3) to five (5) days prior to the first voting day.
+Individual PINs will be mailed to eligible electors so that they are received approximately seven (7) to fourteen (14) days prior to the first voting day.

-What if I don’t get a PIN in the mail by Election Day?
+What if I do not get a PIN in the mail by Election Day?

 Why would I not get a PIN in the mail?

-If you didn’t get a PIN in the mail one of two things may have happened.
+If you did not get a PIN in the mail, one of two things may have happened.
 First, your name was not on the official Elector List.
 PINs are only mailed to electors whose names appear on the official Elector List as supplied by the municipality.
 Secondly, a PIN may have been mailed to you and it has been delayed for some reason in the mail system.